sara1511/BashScriptsToAutomate/README.md

 ***
 ## 5th Task
-### Finally your are done and now you can analyze the flamegraph
+### Finally you are done with profiling and now it's time to analyze the flamegraph